 - an ancient woodland that’s designated a Site of Special Scientific Interest (SSSI) and a Local Wildlife Site (LWS) for its wildlife value

-- two associated play areas at Browning Copse and Bayden Square
+- 2 associated play areas at Browning Copse and Bayden Square

 - good access to the site via a timber woodland boardwalk with handrails